Opinion

 1

-Mark about 12 years ago
+Mark over 12 years ago

 News bulletin: The City of Cambridge claimed that they WERE making the intersection safer by narrowing Vassar in 2003!
 The City of Cambridge has a map of designated truck routes on their web site - Mass Ave and Vassar Street are both on it.
 The Complete Streets changes being done around Cambridge are not just ineffective and costly, they can be dangerous.
 City planners are on a quest for design awards and career enhancement, backed by lobbies supporting design philosophies that yield more profit per mile.
 The City of Cambridge let dogma and greed supersede safety.
 Fire the idiots ruining roads and putting bike lanes in door zones instead of shared lane markers.